 Proceeding with Cabenuva

-If a person tolerates or has no major side effects to Vocabria and Edurant, they may be able to move forward with trying Cabenuva.
+If a person tolerates or has no major side effects from taking Vocabria and Edurant, they may be able to move forward with trying Cabenuva.
 This would allow them to change from daily dosing to once monthly.
 Vocabria can also be used if someone who is taking Cabenuva needs to miss a monthly dose.1

 Ingredients in Vocabria